-Ben Turnbull, Director, Staple Group - Live Music Venues / Promoter / Booking Agency (VIC)
+Ben Turnbull, Director, Staple Group - Live Music Venues / Promoter / Touring Co./ Booking Agency (VIC)

 Brian ‘Smash’ Chladil & Stuart Field, Co-Founders, Oztix – Ticketing (QLD)

-Chris O’Brien, GM of touring at Destroy All Lines and Promoter, Good Things Festival - Promoter / Booking Agency (VIC)
+Chris O’Brien, GM of touring at Destroy All Lines Touring and Good Things Festival (VIC)

 Haydn Johnston, Co-Founder, Architects of Entertainment – Production (NSW)

-Nick Greco, Director/Co-Founder, Untitled Group – Promoter/Manager/Agent (VIC)
+Nick Greco, Christian Serrao, Mike Christidis, Untitled Group – Festival Promoters/Managers (VIC)